nimaid/GLaDOS-TTS/README.md

 You can optionally choose to save to a `.wav` file with the `-o`/`--output` parameter followed by the desired filename.

-If you want to avoid reading the text aloud, use the `-q`/`--quiet` flag.
+If you want to prevent text from being read aloud, use the `-q`/`--quiet` flag.
 This is useful when you just want to make a `.wav` file with the `-o` parameter.

 ## In Custom Code
 <p align="center"><img src="tts_module.png" alt="Python Module Splash Screen"/></p>